Web Design

 2. Strategy and proposal (week 2): A written scope covering everything we will deliver and in what order

-3. Build and launch phase (weeks 3-12 typical): The website, SEO foundation, tracking, and initial paid campaigns
+3. Build and launch (weeks 3-12 typical): The architecture, content, technical foundation, and initial campaigns

 4. Optimise and scale (month 4 onwards): Monthly reporting, weekly ad optimisation, ongoing SEO content, quarterly strategy reviews